shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 Sourced from [Principles behind the Agile Manifesto](http://www.agilemanifesto.org/principles.html)    [Top](#top)

-<a id="Scrum">**Scrum**</a> is a iterative and incremental framework used for managing software development projects.
+**Scrum** is a iterative and incremental framework used for managing software development projects.
 It is a flexible and holistic strategy where a team works towards a common goal.

 #### First described in 1986 in Japan by Hirotaka Takeuchi and Ikujiro Nonaka who suggested that this method would increase speed and flexibility for commercial product development.
+<a id="Scrum"></a>
 A key principle of scrum is its recognition that during production processes, the customers can change their minds about what they want and need (often called requirements volatility[4]), and that unpredicted challenges cannot be easily addressed in a traditional predictive or planned manner.
 As such, scrum adopts an empirical approach—accepting that the problem